yzchen/MAGiQ-CombBLAS/report/Report3.md

 `TESTDADA/gen_2_2_3.txt` and `TESTDADA/gen_2_2_B.txt`, result is still wrong.

-**This problem is because of the matrix format, every line should have three values, and all of them should be split with a single space(or tab), multiple space will result strange strings.**
+**This problem is because of the matrix format, every line should have three values, and all of them should be split with a single space(or single tab), multiple space will result strange strings.**

 **Every Matrix operation(including self-defined semiring multiplication) is correct if I load matrix from file.**